 Betty Bagwell Collins was born on April 8, 1935 in Accomack County, Virginia.
 She was the daughter of the late Charlie B. Bagwell and Viola Roberts Bagwell.
 Betty lived, loved life, and her family until she was called home Wednesday, October 2, 2019 at Shore Health & Rehabilitation Center in Parksley, Virginia.

-To send flowers in memory of Betty B. Collins (Bagwell), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Betty B. Collins (Bagwell), please visit our Heartfelt Sympathies Store.

 Betty attended Accomack County Public Schools.
 She worked at Whispering Pines Hotel for several years, where she met Milton Collins.
 Milton and Betty entered into wedlock on February 10, 1958 and she then moved to Onancock, Virginia with Milton and family.
 Shortly after, Betty began working for Richard & Virginia Hall, Sr., where she worked until 2017.
 The Halls were her second family, they loved and treated Betty as a member of the family, not an employee.